 - Where do we go outside?
 Each day we will take the kids to a local park for lunch.
 We will also be taking the kids on a few field trips to test out their robots and for a scavenger hunt.
 All field trips are within easy walking distance of the store.

 - What ages do you accept into the sessions?
-Each week has a different age range but we accommodate kids as young as entering 1st grade and as old as entering 7th grade.
+Each week has a different age range but we accommodate kids as young as entering Kindergarten and as old as entering 7th grade.

 - My child has never built robots before, is that okay?
 Sure, no problem at all!
 They don’t have to have any experience, we will teach them all they need to know.